AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 6. Repeat with the other fluoride concentrations and record the values in Google Docs (labeled "Fluoride Calibration").
 7. The R squared value, slope, and y-intercept will be updated as the voltages are updated (make sure the R squared value is at least .99 to ensure accurate fluoride calibrations).
 8. If R squared value is not 0.99 or higher, rinse the probe and let it settle in 5 $\mathrm{\frac{mg}{L}}$ solution for 5 minutes, then rinse thoroughly with DI water.
 Repeat procedure.

+### Fluoride Probe Replacment
+If the fluoride probe requires replacement, use this link to purchase a new one: https://www.coleparmer.com/i/cole-parmer-ion-selective-electrode-ise-fluoride-double-junction-bnc/2750219?PubID=UX&persist=true&ip=no&gclid=Cj0KCQjw-o_bBRCOARIsAM5NbIPaSgDmo2SsaOPk9Nmz8tdYYPRbkZ7sxqVKuY_9hdBmA0lDkKri_JcaAkr3EALw_wcB

 ### ProCoDA Method File